Mounjaro Weight Loss Injections

 How long do I have to stay on Mounjaro injections?

 How long you remain on Mounjaro weight loss injections varies based on your weight loss targets, clinical response, and long-term maintenance strategy.
 Research from the SURMOUNT-4 trial found that people who stayed on the Mounjaro weight loss injection were more likely to preserve their results and continue losing weight, while those who stopped treatment were more prone to weight regain.
 Your prescriber will monitor your progress and make dose adjustments to your Mounjaro pen where needed to ensure safe and effective use.
-When injecting Mounjaro, combining the treatment with sustainable lifestyle changes such as balanced nutrition and regular activity can help support lasting outcomes.
+When injecting Mounjaro, get the best results by following a balanced diet and exercise plan.

 When is the best time to take Mounjaro?